geodynamics/aspect/doc/sphinx/user/methods/nonlinear-stokes-solvers.md

 One of the easiest globalization strategies for the Newton solver is to first do a few Picard iterations.
 Remember that the Picard iteration will practically always converge (although for single iterations the residual may go up, the trend is usually down).
-Once you are close enough to the solution, switching to the Newton solver should than make the iteration converge quickly.
+Once you are close enough to the solution, switching to the Newton solver should then make the iteration converge quickly.
 The main issue is knowing when you are close enough to the solution so that the Newton solver works well.
-Unfortunately this is problem dependent, but a combination between the different globalization options in this section should help.
+Unfortunately this threshold is problem dependent, but a combination between the different globalization options in this section should help.

 ### Transition between the Picard and Newton iteration